-Meth Detox Center in Fort Lauderdale, Florida
+Meth Detox Center In Florida

-What is Meth Detox in Florida Like?
+What is Our Meth Detox Center in Florida Like?

-Methamphetamine also called “crystal meth” or “meth” is a potent stimulant drug.
+Methamphetamine, also called “crystal meth” or “meth,” is a potent stimulant drug.
 Meth affects the central nervous system (CNS) and increases wakefulness, euphoria, and alertness in users.
 This drug is highly addictive because of its effects.
 In fact, many meth users become addicted after the first use.

-Signs and Symptoms of Meth Detox
+Signs and Symptoms of Meth Withdrawal

 - Increased appetite